kubedb/docs/docs/guides/mssqlserver/reconfigure/ag_cluster.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Reconfigure MSSQLServer Replicaset Database
+# Reconfigure MSSQLServer Availability Group

-This guide will show you how to use `KubeDB` Ops-manager operator to reconfigure a MSSQLServer Replicaset.
+This guide will show you how to use `KubeDB` Ops-manager operator to reconfigure a SQL Server Availability Group cluster.

 ## Before You Begin